Translation management

 There are many integrations to consider.
 Here are just a few examples:

 The best app localization tools offer integration with all the standard and most-used software and apps.
-The Phrase Localization Suite, for example, integrates many of your favorite tools and services in a fully integrated suite of translation automation technology.
+The Phrase Localization Platform, for example, integrates many of your favorite tools and services in a fully integrated suite of translation automation technology.
 Sign up for a 14-day free trial, and see for yourself how it can streamline your app localization workflow from day one.